Azure-Samples/azure-video-indexer-samples/ARM-Samples/Create-Video-Analyzer/README.md

 # Overview

-In this Quick-Start you will create an Azure Analyzer for Media (a.k.a "AVAM") resource by using Arm Template.
-The resource will be deployed to your subscription and will create the 'AVAM' resource based on parametrers presented on the avam.template file.
+In this Quick-Start you will create an Azure Analyzer for Media (a.k.a "AVAM") account by using Arm Template (PREVIEW) The resource will be deployed to your subscription and will create the 'AVAM' resource based on parametrers define in the avam.template file.

 > **Note:**
 > this sample is *not* for migrating an existing AVAM account to an ARM-Based AVAM account.
 > For a full documentation on AVAM API, visit the [AVAM Developer Portal](https://aka.ms/avam-dev-portal) page.
+> The current API Version is "2021-09-01-preview".
+Check this Repo from time to time to get updates on new API Versions.

 ## Prerequisites